-(or how to assess and evaluate improvisation work)
+- how to asses and evaluate improvisation working concepts

 “Quality” is a highly loaded, often misused and therefore problematic word.
-On the other hand, it seems to be one of the most accessible words we have in common usage to describe whether something is ‘worth our time’.
+On the other hand, it seems to be one of the most accessible words we have in common usage to describe whether something has been or has not really been – ‘worth our time’.

 So what can be said about ‘quality’ and ‘clarity’ in improvisation work?
 Can it be described without making the mistake to talk about our tastes (in for example aesthetics or performance styles)?